TrevorKang/Vision_Transformer/README.md

 ViT with self attention and CVit with cross attention

   # trainer.py
-  excute the basic training and testing process
+  execute the basic training and testing process

   use the early_stopping and data augmentation with torch.transform()